sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     ; The following fields are introduced to calculate the buffer pools mmu_size            = 1*9DIGIT                  ; Total avaiable memory a buffer pool can occupy max_headroom_size   = 1*6DIGIT                  ; Optional.
 The maxinum value of headroom size a physical port can have.
-                                                    ; For split ports, the accumulative headrooms of lossless PGs of all ; split ports belonging to a same physical port should be less than this filed.
+                                                    ; The accumulative headroom size of a port should be less than this threshold.
                                                     ; Not providing this field means no such limitation for the ASIC.
 ```